 When providing relationship therapy to couples, I try to first understand how each partner contributes to their relationship.
 Who are they?
 What are their histories?
 What did they go through?
 How did they come to be part of the relationship?
 How did they change (or not) since their relationship began?
 What are the pillars of their relationship?
 What keeps their universes together?
 Last but most importantly, what are their goals for the relationship?
 How would they like to improve or give more attention to their relationship?

-After the initial assessment process, I begin developing a program that includes structured interventions specifically tailored for each couple.
+After the initial assessment process, I begin developing a treatment plan that includes structured interventions specifically tailored for each couple.
 My approach to relationship counseling is an extended version of Gottman method that includes elements from trauma informed care, identity development and intersectionality, psychodynamic interventions, and cognitive-behavioral interventions.
-I also bring in elements from contemporary cultural discourses.

 Areas of Expertise